Native American language

 Language: Aguacateco is a Mayan

-language spoken by about 15,000 people in Guatemala.
+language spoken by about 12,000 people in Guatemala.
 Like many Mayan languages,

 Aguacateco is an agglutinative language with

-The people's own name for their language is Qa'yol, and their name for themselves is
+The people's own name for their language is Qa'yol, which means "our language,"

 Aguacateco is the Spanish name for them, deriving from the Aguacatán region in